deepakrajpurushothaman/deepakrajpurushothaman/README.md

 ## About me 🧑🏽‍

-# My Value Proposition
+My Value Proposition:

 I am a Technology Enthusiast and I have positioned myself by building skills in the emerging technologies that are in required for future human world.
 I have worked to find Technical and Business solutions for Connected, Automated and Electrified vehicle.
 I use this broad knowledge to transform way we LIVE, way we WORK and way we MOVE.
 I focus my efforts to dream of interesting ideas and bring them to reality.

-Key Heighlights
+Key Heighlights:
 - 💼 Associated with organizations:
 Daimler Truck AG, Valeo Siemens eAutomotive GmbH, Ford Research and Innovation center, FEV GmbH, Ricardo GmbH, Institute of Automotive enineering (IKA) at RWTH Aachen, Meritor Heavy Vehicles, Center for renewable energy and sustainable technologies at NIE.
 - 🎉 Winner of Open Innovation Challenge by Innocentive Inc.